Next: About this document

 Bayesian Data Analysis by Gelman et. al. Here the

-data consist of a single observation from a bivariate
+data consist of a single observation

 normal distribution with unknown mean